 H.E.L.P.
 Education and counseling programs on elder care options, legal and financial planning tools, and consumer protections

-If you live in LA county and help a relative or friend (age 60 and older) with one or more of the following tasks: physical care (getting in and out of bed), making health care decisions, cooking, cleaning, yard work, managing medications and going to doctor visits, making important decisions, Shopping for groceries and other items, legal issues, helping with bill paying, Bathing and dressing, Providing transportation, Long-distance, caregiving.
+If you live in LA county and help a relative or friend (age 60 and older) with one or more of the following tasks: physical care (getting in and out of bed), making health care decisions, cooking, cleaning, yard work, managing medications and going to doctor visits, making important decisions, shopping for groceries and other items, legal issues, helping with bill paying, bathing and dressing, providing transportation, and care-giving.

 FCSP offers help to caring family and friends for all cultures and communities in LA county.
 FCSP is funded in part by LA Community and Senior Services and the USC Davis School of Gerontology.
 Services are low or no-cost to family caregivers and friends who help someone over the age of 60.